-Net interest income was \$103.0 million for the first quarter of 2016, an increase of \$6.3 million or 6% compared to the same period in 2015.
-On a taxable-equivalent basis, net interest income was \$106.0 million for the first quarter of 2016, an increase of \$6.4 million or 6% compared to the same period in 2015.
-This increase was primarily due to a higher level of earning assets including growth in both our commercial and consumer lending portfolios.
+Net interest income was \$103.9 million for the third quarter of 2016, an increase of \$6.0 million or 6% compared to the same period in 2015.
+On a taxable-equivalent basis, net interest income was \$106.9 million for the third quarter of 2016, an increase of \$6.0 million or 6% compared to the same period in 2015.
+Net interest income was \$310.5 million for the first nine months of 2016, an increase of \$18.0 million or 6% compared to the same period in 2015.
+On a taxable-equivalent basis, net interest income was \$319.4 million for the first nine months of 2016, an increase of \$18.0 million or 6% compared to the same period in 2015.
+This increase was primarily due to a higher level of earning assets, including growth in both our commercial and consumer lending portfolios, and higher net interest margin.
 The higher level of earning assets was primarily due to higher deposit balances.
-In addition, we recorded an additional \$1.3 million of interest income due to the full recovery of non-performing commercial and industrials related to one client in Guam.
-Net interest margin was 2.86% for the first quarter of 2016, an increase of five basis points compared to the same period in 2015.
-The higher margin in 2016 was primarily due to the aforementioned interest income recovered during the current quarter.
+In addition, we recorded an additional \$1.3 million of interest income in the first quarter of 2016 due to the full recovery of a non-performing commercial and industrial loan.
+Net interest margin was 2.80% for the third quarter of 2016, an increase of three basis points compared to the same period in 2015.
+Net interest margin was 2.84% for the first nine months of 2016, an increase of five basis points compared to the same period in 2015.
+The higher margins in 2016 were primarily due to our loans, which generally have higher yields than our investment securities, comprising a larger percentage of our earning assets compared to 2015.
+The higher margin in the first nine months of 2016 compared to the same period in 2015 was also due to the aforementioned interest income recovery.

-&lt;sup>2 Comprised of other consumer revolving credit, installment, and consumer lease financing.
+2 Comprised of other consumer revolving credit, installment, and consumer lease financing.